Stuart Carmichael-Green ’16 has always been an enthusiast of all things airborne.

 “I definitely take a lot from Keuka College when it comes to that,” he says.
 “Taking courses with Professor (David) Romm sure did help.”

-And as he reflects on his Keuka College days, Stuart realizes, his College experience even prepared him “Ultimate Drone Battle” in a less traditional way.
+And as he reflects on his Keuka College days, Stuart realizes, his College experience even prepared him for “Ultimate Drone Battle” in a less traditional way.

 “Now that I think of it,” he recalls, “Yes!
 I’m in one of your admissions videos for new students!”